jsanders108/StorageVictim-Audit/README.md

 4) The static analysis tool called “Slither” was run on the contract to identify any red, yellow, or green issues.
 5) Fuzz testing was run on the contract using a tool called “Echidna”.

-The "Initial" folder in this repository contains the Initial Audit pdf, the original version of StorageVictim.sol, and the version of StorageVictim.sol upgraded to a newer version of solidity (0.8.1).
+The "Initial" folder in this repository contains a writeup of the results of the audit ("StorageVictim Audit - Initial.pdf"), the original version of StorageVictim.sol, and the version of StorageVictim.sol upgraded to a newer version of solidity (0.8.1).
 It also contains a subfolder containing the smart contracts used for the Echidna fuzz testing.

-The results of the Initial Security Audit are available in the pdf file titled "StorageVictim Audit - Initial".

 ## Fixed Security Audit